Chanyadav/Chanyadav/README.md

 This is Chandan Yadav.
 I am a Graduate Student majoring in Software Engineering domain at Arizona State University.
 I am always curious about things and would love to build things that fascinate me.
 I have worked on diverse fields in the past like Robotics, Decision Analytics, Machine Learning, UX Design, Software Development.
-Build a ton of things which one ever used.
+Built a ton of things which one ever used.
 Trying to learn things better than yesterday, evolving everyday!

 <img align="right" height="200" width="325" alt="GIF" src="https://github.com/Chanyadav/Chanyadav/blob/master/coder.gif" />